harshitadd/harshitadd.github.io/_pages/teaching.md

 $$Content(SOP)=\overline{Content(CV)}$$

 with the exception of listing out your experiences and projects (while specifying the suprisal elements: Code-Bases, Websites, Accompanying Talks and/or Blogs clearly in your CV and providing rationales in your SOP).
+The listed equation shouldn't be the goal (it definitely wasn't for mine) but it is a good safegaurd to check for unnecessary redundancy between the information in your CV and SOP.

 ## Tip 2: Balance is What You (Might) Need
 > "To be Specific, or not to be Specific: that is the Gamble"